Living-with-machines/DeezyMatch/README.md

 ## A flexible Deep Neural Network framework for fuzzy string matching

-DeezyMatch has been applied to the following problems:
+DeezyMatch has been applied to the following problems/applications:

 - toponym matching